n0nuser/n0nuser.github.io/content/posts/linux_diskManagement/index.md

 ## Introduction

-Any resource that’s going to be shared has to be administrated, and it varies depending on how many users use it.
+Any resource that is going to be shared has to be administrated, and it varies depending on how many users use it.

-Establishing a Quote System allows restricting/limiting the abuse of the resources. i.e.: Google Drive free plan limits normal users to 15 Gb., while educational organizations don’t have this restriction.
+Establishing a Quote System allows restricting/limiting the abuse of the resources.
+For example, Google Drive free plan limits users to 15 Gb., while educational organizations doesn't have this restriction.

-This Quotes can be CPU or Storage measured.
+This Quotas can be CPU or Storage measured.

 > Every OS needs at least between 10% and 15% of free disk space to work fine.

 ## Checking storage

-## Commands
+### Commands

 The following commands are used to check the used/free space of filesystems: